futuregrid/rain2-donotuse/image/repository/README.txt

    use images;
    create table meta ( imgId varchar(100) primary key, os varchar(100), arch varchar(100), owner varchar(100), description varchar(200), tag varchar(200), vmType  varchar(100), imgType varchar(100), permission varchar(100), imgStatus varchar(100) );
    create table data ( imgId varchar(100) primary key, imgMetaData varchar(100), imgUri varchar(200), createDate datetime, lastAccess datetime, accessCount long, FOREIGN KEY (imgMetaData) REFERENCES meta(imgId) ON UPDATE CASCADE ON DELETE CASCADE );
+   create table users (userId varchar(100) primary key, cred varchar(200), fsCap long, fsUsed long, lastLogin datetime, status varchar(100), role carchar(100));
    GRANT ALL PRIVILEGES ON images.* TO 'IRUser' IDENTIFIED BY 'yourpass';

+CLIENT configuration:
 The client side is to be distributed to user environment from where user can access the Image Repository.
+First you need to define where is the software installed using the FG_PATH variable.
+By default will be FG_PATH=/opt/futuregrid/futuregrid

-Please note some configurations in IRServiceProxy.py need to be changed to reflect your deployment.
+Please note some configurations in etc/config need to be changed to reflect your deployment.
 In later phase we'll provide intallation script to do this automatically.
-The first one is the machine where the server is deployed and the second one is the local directory where the client is.
+The first one is the machine where the server is deployed and the second one is the local directory where the server is.
-    SERVICEENDP = "xray.futuregrid.org"
+    serveraddr = "xray.futuregrid.org"
-    FGIRDIR = "/N/u/fuwang/fgir/"
+    serverdir = "/opt/futuregrid/futuregrid/image/repository/server/"

-The users need to have access to the irstore where the images to be put, and also the FGIRDIR so the remote command could be executed.
+Users need to have access to the irstore where the images to be put, and also the serverdir so the remote command could be executed.

 To run the client, make sure that python is installed.
 Then